 - It will take me years to eat a whole beef.
-Of course every family eats different qualities of beef.
+Of course every family eats different quantities of beef.
 Our family of four keeps at least a whole beef per year to eat.
 Factor in holiday meals and it goes fast!

 - I am not used to cooking with frozen beef.
 A lot of people in America go to the grocery store daily.
 Eating out of your freezer simply requires that you think about what you would like to eat for dinner and get it out in the morning.
 Once you have built this habit, it will really help you to plan your meals and organize your day.

 - Beef isn't that healthy for you.
 If you only eat filets every day then no beef isn't healthy.
 If you eat the ENTIRE animal and consume all the different cuts then you get different nutritional value from each cut.
 Eating an entire beef is the old fashioned way to consume animal protein.
 It ensures that you get nutritional value from the entire animal.
-Want to take it a step further - keep the heart, liver, tongue, and ox tail for an even wider range of nutritional value.
+Want to take it a step further - keep the heart, liver, kidney, tongue, and ox tail for an even wider range of nutritional value.